Jamil Awad

 Jamil Awad (28 April 1937 – 28 October 2021) was a Jordanian actor, writer and director.

 Biography

 Awad was born to a Jordanian father and a Lebanese mother.
 He studied interior design and started working for Jordan TV since its opening in 1968.
 He participated in many national, historical and social television series.
 He was married to actress Juliet Awwad.

 Death

-Awad died of kidney failure on 28 October 2021.
+Awad died of kidney failure on 28 October 2021, at the age of 84.